MordorWide/ConquestServerContainer/README.md

 # Dedicated Server Container

-This repository provides the code to run the dedicated server files of the game `The Lord of the Rings: Conquest` headless as a containerized service using Docker and Wine.
+This repository provides the code to run the dedicated server files of the game `The Lord of the Rings: Conquest` headlessly as a containerized service using Docker and Wine.

 # How to Use
 ## Install